Skip navigation links

 helpful hints for improving your vision.
 Some examples include:

-Johns Hopkins seeks blind study participantsThe Neuroplasticity and Development Lab in the Department of Psychological and Brain Sciences at Johns Hopkins University is seeking participants for psychology research studies.
-We study how people with varying lifetime experiences process information.
-Our studies compare the brains of blind and sighted individuals.
-The goal of this research is to better understand how visual and non-visual experiences contribute to concepts and language.
+JHU needs blind research participantsThe Neuroplasticity and Development Lab in the Department of Psychological and Brain Sciences at Johns Hopkins University is seeking participants for psychology research studies.
+The goal of this research is to better understand how visual and non-visual experiences contribute to changes in the brain .

 To learn more, please contact the lab either by calling (410) 870-9895 or emailing email@example.com.